 A “lawful written order” is important to understand in the context of PC 166 contempt of court.
 If it can be determined the order was not valid or in excess of jurisdiction, you can't be convicted of contempt of court.
 It must also be proven you personally knew about the order and acted in a manner that was specifically prohibited.

-The last element of the crime deals with the “willful” violation of the order and can be the moist critical point.
+The last element of the crime deals with the “willful” violation of the order and can be the most critical point.

 A contempt of court requires willful disobedience.
 This means you knew about it and violated it anyway on purpose.
 For example, let's say the court ordered you to have no contact and stay away from your wife after a domestic violence incident.
 However, you start sending her text messages.

-This behavior would be considered “willful” as you were specifically ordered to refrain from contact her, but you willfully chose to violate that order.
-On the flip side, if you just happen to run into her at the grocery store by chance, but made no attempt to communicate, then you would not be considered to have willfully violate the court order.
+This behavior would be considered “willful” as you were specifically ordered to refrain from contacting her, but you willfully chose to violate that order.
+On the flip side, if you just happened to run into her at the grocery store by chance but made no attempt to communicate, then you would not be considered to have willfully violated the court order.

 California Penal Code 166.5 - Child Support Payments